FAQs – working during Maternity, Adoption or Shared Parental Leave

 Answer: You can work up to 10 KIT days for your employer without it affecting your MA.
 Or you can work as self-employed for up to 10 days.
 If you are an employee, you could do a combination of KIT days and self-employed days.
 But any work you do above 10 days – whether employed or self-employed – will lead to you being disqualified from claiming MA, for at least the number of days you worked in excess of those 10 days.
 It may also affect your entitlement to remain on maternity leave.

-Question: What happens if I do more than 10 KIT days?
+Question: What happens if I do more than 10 KIT days or more than 20 SPLIT days?

 If you are on MA, your MA will stop being paid if you work more than 10 days (whether for an employer or as self-employed) but your MA period continues to run.
 If you are an employee, it may also affect your right to continue on maternity leave.
 If you are not an employee, you may be able to restart your MA claim, depending on how long you have been disqualified for.
 You will be disqualified from receiving MA for at least the number of days that you worked in excess of 10 days.